tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print(rainbow)      # ['red', 'orange', 'yellow']
 {% endhighlight %}

 The Processing [reference](https://py.processing.org/reference/) includes a number of *List Methods*.
 Correctly speaking, these are standard (as opposed to Processing.py) Python features, functional in any Python environment.
-What follows below are descriptions for several such methods, along with code to add to your working sketch.
+What follows below are descriptions for several such methods along with code to add to your working sketch.
 Each example builds on the code before it, so you’ll need to work through all of them, entering each line as you progress.

 #### `.append()`
 <dd markdown="1">